Azure/Copilot-For-Security/Plugins/Community Based Plugins/QR Code AiTM Phishing Detection Plugin/readme.md

-**Let us get started using this together with the Copilot for Security capabilities**
+**Let us get started using this together with the Security Copilot capabilities**